matteoxpo/T11D17/README.md

 ***== Quest 1 received.
 Create door structure in src/door_struct.h.
 The structure itself consists of an integer door id and an integer status (0 – closed, 1 – open).
-Correct the src/dmanager_module.c program so it sorts the initialized array of doors in ascending order using any algorithm and displays it in the following format: "door id, door status".
+Correct the src/dmanager_module.c program so it sorts the initialized array of doors in ascending order by ids using any algorithm and displays it in the following format: "door id, door status".
 In addition to that, set the status "closed" for all doors.
 Changing the door initialization function is not allowed.
 Stick to the structured approach.